TroniusGaming/yapi/YServer.md

             "config": {}                      // game-type-specific object
         },
         "account": {
             "UID": string,                          // usefull to know which player is you in player listing, chatting, win reporting of multiple players, etc...
-            "name": string,                 // name of the player account (usually something like username) "nickname": string,             // nickname of the player account (name to display, can be the same as "name") "session": string,              // session ID of this player "settings": {},                 // list or persistent settings for this account "demo": bool,                   // true/false if this is a demo account (the game can decide to display extra things if this is enabled - like outcome forcing)
+            "name": string,                         // name of the player account (usually something like username) "nickname": string,                     // nickname of the player account (name to display, can be the same as "name")
+            "session": string,                      // session ID of this player "settings": {},                         // list or persistent settings for this account "demo": bool,                           // true/false if this is a demo account (the game can decide to display extra things if this is enabled - like outcome forcing)
             "payout-enabled": bool,                 // true/false if payout requests from the game client are enabled for this accounting service (game can show a payout button if this is enabled)
             "logout-supported": bool,               // true/false if logging out of the player account is enabled for this accounting service (game can show a logout button if this is enabled)
-            "show-username": bool           // If true, the "name" of the player account should be displayed instead of the "nickname"
+            "show-username": bool,                  // If true, the "name" of the player account should be displayed instead of the "nickname"
-        },
+            "unfinished": AccountingSnapshotObject  // game snapshot of an unfinished game, or null },
         "denomination": double,             // The value of a single credit in units of "currency" "currency": string,                 // The currency used by this player "currency-value": double,           // The approximate value of this currency in EUR (how many EUR is 1.00 of "currency")
-        "history": Array<GameSnapshotObject>,  // list of previouslly played games for this player account "version": {                           // server version
+        "history": Array<GameSnapshotObject>,  // list of previouslly played games for this player account "accounting-history": Array<AccountingSnapshotObject>,  // list of previouslly played games for this player account "version": {                           // server version
             "major": 2,
             "minor": 0,